 Do Swim Caps With Ear Pockets Work?

-As pulling your swim cap over your ears can feel uncomfortable as it places too much pressure on the ear, some manufacturers have developed swim caps with ear packets.
+As pulling your swim cap over your ears can feel uncomfortable as it places too much pressure on the ear, some manufacturers have developed swim caps with ear pockets.
+(Here is a link to what these look like on Amazon)

 Overall, these swim caps with ear pockets are well-reviewed and seem to fit most people well.